blancahc/budgeting-app-node-capstone/README.md

 2. As a visitor, I want to be able to easily sign-up to be able to use the application.
 In any page, I should be able to sign out.
 ![Sign-Up Page](git-hub-images/signup-page.jpg)

-3. As a user, I want to be able to land on the dasboard, and click around to easily understand how to use the application.
+3. As a user, I want to be able to land on the dasboard, and be able to add a transaction.
 ![Dashboard Page](git-hub-images/user-dashboard.jpg)

-4. As a user, I want to easily create new budget categories and sub-categories and enter the amounts I plan to spend for each.
-I also want to be able to see the budgeted and actual spent for each.
+4. As a user, I want to easily create new budget categories.
 ![Budget Page](git-hub-images/budget-page.jpg)

-5. As a user, I want to enter transactions and assign them to my categories and see a history of them.
-Those transactions, should automatically transfer to the budget page and add to the correct category/subcategory spent totals.
+5. As a user, I want to create new subcategories and assign a monthly budget for each.
 ![Transactions Page](git-hub-images/transactions-page.jpg)

-6. As a user, I want to see a chart showing totals for each category so I can get a quick visual of where my money is spent.
+6. As a user, I want to see a summary of my budgeted expenses/incomes by subcategory and also a history of my transactions with totals.
 ![Chart Page](git-hub-images/chart-page.jpg)

 # Technical stack